Icinga/icinga2/doc/5-advanced-topics.md

 you can define an expiration time when acknowledging the problem.

-Icinga 2 will clear the acknowledgement when expired and start to re-notify if the problem persists.
+Icinga 2 will clear the acknowledgement when expired and start to re-notify, if the problem persists.

 ## <a id="timeperiods"></a> Time Periods